 - Brief description of any trips or excursions

-- In addition, grant recipients are expected to lead a discussion on faculty collaboration and course integration at a bagel breakfast at some point during the academic year
+- In addition, grant recipients are expected to lead a discussion on faculty collaboration and course integration at a Messina organized meeting or workshop.

 Phase II (August deadline)